LaDracG/Distributed-Operating-System-Principle-2018-Fall/Project-1/Notes.md

 (4) Node and Process are different abstracts.
 Process is more high-level.
 When we connect, disconnect and so on, we care about Node.
 When we do some computing tasks, send msg and so on, we care about Process and forget Node.

+(5) :global.sync()

+(6) Make work unit larger when using remote nodes since the bottleneck is networking communication speed now.
+So we should pass more data in each transporting.